S.C. lawyer says he doesn’t hesitate to represent Trump: ‘It’s what I do.’

 “It’s my military experience,” said Bowers, who is a colonel in the South Carolina Air National Guard.
 “I’m not worried what other people think. … This goes back to my dad.
 I’m not looking to get anybody to say good things about me.
 What I’m looking for is to help the people I’m retained to represent.
 And that’s what I care about.”

-Bowers, 55, a graduate of Tulane Law School, has experience defending politicians in high-level cases in South Carolina.

-He declined to discuss his legal strategy, whether Trump might appear at the trial, or whether he would call witnesses.
+Bowers, 55, a graduate of Tulane Law School, declined to discuss his legal strategy, whether Trump might appear at the trial, or whether he would call witnesses.
 Asked whether he wanted to declare Trump’s innocence, he responded: “You’ll see our case when we present it, and I think the facts and the law will speak for themselves.”

 Bowers declined to say whether he voted for Trump.
 “The vote is sacrosanct, so I’m not going to talk about that,” he said.